jbroerken/libmrhevdata/doc/source/Building/Building.rst

 Supported Platforms
 -------------------
-The supported platforms for libmrh are UNIX-likes, primarily Debian-based GNU/Linux Distributions like the Rapsberry Pi OS.
+The supported platforms for libmrhevdata are UNIX-likes, primarily Debian-based GNU/Linux Distributions like the Rapsberry Pi OS.

 Dependencies